binaryphile/binaryphile.github.io/_posts/2018-08-05-approach-bash-like-a-developer-part-9-another-test.md

 0m0.000s 0m0.000s
 {% endhighlight %}

 This one is quite a bit trickier than our earlier tests.
-The function we want to test, *sourced*, has to be in another file, not this test file.
+The function (alias, actually) we want to test, *sourced*, has to be in another file, not this test file.

-Since we'll be creating a file, we'll take advantage of unix's *mktemp* command, which will create a directory in a temporary location.
+Since we'll be creating that file, we'll take advantage of unix's *mktemp* command, which will create a directory in a temporary location.
 When we're done with it, we'll use *rm* to remove the directory.

 One bit of preparation at the top of the file is to pin down the location of the `support.bash` file explicitly, since the temporary file